RetroAchievements/api-kotlin/README.md

 <summary>GetGameInfoAndUserProgress</summary>
 <br>

-> A call to this endpoint will retrieve extended metadata about a game, in addition to a user's progress about that game.
+> A call to this function will retrieve extended metadata about a game, in addition to a user's progress about that game.
 This is targeted via a game's unique ID and a given username.

 **Available Parameters**